 - No first degree required with equivalent experience.

 - Fast track from MFA to Creative PhD in one year.

-Transart Institute offers an international low-residency MFA and a practice-based PhD program for working artists in a highly individualized format.
-The innovative MFA program consists of three intensive summer residencies with lectures, workshops, critiques, seminars, performances and exhibitions in Europe and two fall or spring residencies in New York.
+Transart Institute offers an international low-residency MFA and a creative PhD program for working artists in a highly individualized format.
+The innovative MFA program consists of three intensive summer residencies with lectures, workshops, critiques, seminars, performances and exhibitions in Europe and two winter residencies in New York.
 In the four semesters between residencies, students create their own course of study realizing individual art and research projects with the support of faculty and self-chosen artist advisors wherever they work and live.
-The MPhil/PhD is a three to four year full time degree program with an average work commitment of 30 hours per week.
-The Degree is only offered for practice-based research (creative work) accompanied by a written thesis that contextualizes the work.
+The PhD is a three year program and only offered for creative research.

 The Institute’s programs are geared towards the development of a sustainable artistic praxis rather than training in certain media or genres, challenging students to think conceptually and work creatively in new ways.
 Current students work with animation, curating, digital media, film, gaming, graphic design, installation, painting, performance, photography, robotics, sculpture, sound, text, video, virtual reality.

 Transart Institute was founded in 2004 by two artists.
 The MFA in New Media program was accredited by the Austrian Ministry of Education and Culture through Donau University Krems, Krems, Austria in 2004 and the first summer residency was held in 2005 with an international body of 25 students and eight faculty.
 The current MFA Creative Practice program is accredited (accredited in BE) through the School of Art and Media at the University of Plymouth in the UK.